All Episodes

 They think it's a hoax.

-I'm trying to be nice here.
+Do you realize, ladies and gentlemen, I'm going to try to be nice here.

-Now you know, everybody knows if they just want to the man-made global warming thing is a hoax.
+Now, you know, everybody knows if they just want to, the man-made global warming thing is a hoax.

-There's another story about it today about a firm that has been caught lying about its data and falsely interpreting its data, which shows a temperature plunge.
+There's another story about it today, about a firm that has been caught lying about its data and falsely interpreting its data, which shows a temperature plunge.

 They changed it to show a massive temperature increase over some historical period.